limengdu/SeeedStudio-XIAO-ESP32S3-Sense-camera/record_video_decorder/ESP32-CAM_MJPEG2SD/README.md

 # ESP32-CAM_MJPEG2SD

-**This program is from [s60sc](https://github.com/s60sc)'s [ESP32-CAM_MJPEG2SD](https://github.com/s60sc/ESP32-CAM_MJPEG2SD), with a simple revision of the XIAO support and disabling of features other than video recording.**
+**This program is from [s60sc](https://github.com/s60sc)'s [ESP32-CAM_MJPEG2SD](https://github.com/s60sc/ESP32-CAM_MJPEG2SD), with a simple revision of the XIAO support.
+The projects under this repository have been modified for XIAO ESP32S3 Sense, and can be compiled and uploaded directly to XIAO ESP32S3 Sense.**

-Application for ESP32 / ESP32S3 with OV2640 / OV5640 camera to record JPEGs to SD card as AVI files and playback to browser as an MJPEG stream.
+Application for XIAO ESP32S3 with OV2640 / OV5640 camera to record JPEGs to SD card as AVI files and playback to browser as an MJPEG stream.
 The AVI format allows recordings to replay at correct frame rate on media players.
 If a microphone is installed then a WAV file is also created and stored in the AVI file.
 The application supports:
 * [Motion detection by camera](#motion-detection-by-camera) or PIR / radar sensor
 * Time lapse recording